Austin Traumatic Brain Injury Lawyer

 If you are ready to take the first step toward reclaiming your life, contact us today at 737-252-8445 or visit our contact form.

-FAQs About Traumatic Brain Injury
+Traumatic Brain

 A concussion is a mild traumatic brain injury caused by a blow to the head or by quick acceleration/deceleration movement (such as whiplash) without a direct blow to the head.
 Most people fully recover within weeks or months, but some experience persistent symptoms.
 Symptoms vary from person to person and can range from headaches to cognitive issues such as difficulty focusing, to speech or vision issues, to personality or mood changes, as well as a broad range of other issues.
 Even if this is a first concussion, it’s important to seek medical care as soon as possible.